KasperskyLab/Kaspresso/README.md

 ```

 ## Support
-English support in telegram - t.me/kaspresso_en <br>
+Ask your question on Telegram:
-Russian support in telegram - t.me/kaspresso
+* In English: t.me/kaspresso_en

-## Contribution Policy
+* In Russian: t.me/kaspresso

-Kaspresso is an open source project, and depends on its users to improve it.
-We are more than happy to find you interested in taking the project forward. <br>
+## Contribution
-Kindly refer to the [Contribution Guidelines](https://github.com/KasperskyLab/Kaspresso/blob/master/CONTRIBUTING.md) for detailed information. <br>
+Kaspresso is an open source project, so you are welcome to contribute (see the [Contribution Guidelines](https://github.com/KasperskyLab/Kaspresso/blob/master/CONTRIBUTING.md)).

 ## License
-Kaspresso is open source and available under the [Apache License, Version 2.0](https://github.com/KasperskyLab/Kaspresso/blob/master/LICENSE).
+Kaspresso is available under the [Apache License, Version 2.0](https://github.com/KasperskyLab/Kaspresso/blob/master/LICENSE).